-While we have accepted horses from owners in need and other rescues since the inception, 2020 marks a record year in terms of how many horses we have been able to accept from other organizations.
+While we have accepted horses from owners in need and other rescues since the inception, 2020 marked a record year in terms of how many horses we have been able to accept from other organizations.

 We have decided to offer a new program for this year and moving forward in the vein of collaboration and expansion because we believe a NATIONAL Adoptable Horse Training Event should become a reality, and soon!